 Interchange: An improved bus station with more retail opportunities and improved travel information.
 Better town centre connectivity through improved walking routes.

 The Outline Business Case for the project was approved by the West Yorkshire Combined Authority in October 2019.
-Project proposals are now being developed in preparation for the submission of a Full Planning Application in spring 2020.

 Funding is being sought to develop and deliver the Halifax bus station project as part of the West Yorkshire Transforming Cities Fund (TCF), which is a competitive bid to the Department for Transport (DfT).
 A funding decision is expected from the DfT in March 2020.
 Prior to this date we cannot confirm that this project will be delivered.